 Contrary to stereotypical belief, there isn’t a certain “type” of person that fits the description of a heroin addict.
-Heroin addiction can hide in anyone and affects people from all walks of life.
-Heroin has rapidly risen to the most abused drug there is, an epidemic that has taken the entire world by storm.
+Heroin addiction can hide from anyone and affects people from all walks of life.
+Heroin has rapidly risen to the most abused drug, an epidemic that has taken the entire world by storm.

 The best thing you can do for a loved one you suspect has a problem with heroin, is to learn everything you can about this dangerous drug.
 The more knowledge you have about heroin addiction, the better you will be able to understand your loved one’s addiction, including the best ways you can help.

 People using heroin on a regular basis will usually have their own supplies that they engage in drug use with.
 Syringes would be the most obvious indication of heroin use, as shooting up is typically the most common way to use heroin.
 Needles will usually be accompanied by a spoon, cotton balls, and perhaps a rope, cord, or belt to tie off the arm to get to veins more easily.

 Although needles are the most common way to use heroin, some people won’t touch them.
 Smoking heroin can be done with glass pipes or off of aluminum foil.
 Metal pipes are sometimes used as well.

 For people who have a more severe case of heroin addiction, weight loss is common and their skin might take on a pale, ashy complexion.
 Pinpointed pupils are also an indication of heroin use, something that happens for approximately 4-5 hours after a person uses no matter how mild their addiction may be.
 Yawning and sneezing might occur even when a person isn’t sick.
 Abdominal cramps, nausea, and diarrhea are also common.